ROOT-017/eagle-realtime-chat-app/README.md

 ## EAGL REALTIME CHAT APP
-Is a simple realtime chat to chat with github users connected ton the platform.
+A simple realtime chat app to chat with github users connected on the platform.
 It was scaffold with Next js